cirens-utd/turtlebot_controller/src/agent_control/readme.md

     You should find your desired position you want this agent to go to and then send that to the self.move_to_position method

     :raises: NotImplementedError
+- end_controller
+    This is a "Controller Complete Sequance"

+    This can be overridden depending on what you want your default state to be at the end of your controller.
+The default is for the bot to turn to the pretermined angle and just wait

+    When modifing this, after the robot reaches the desired position, it will call this mehod until motion_complete is set to true.
+If a new destination is called, this method will stop being called and the robot will move to the new positon

+    example to change this method:
+    if you want to flash LED's or Play a song on completetion if you have more advanced logic to prepare for the next controller to be called

 ## Agent Arguments
 - -i --index (Default: 1) # Index of this robot
 - -n --neighbor (Default: []) # Array of neighbors